 You can move any column simply by clicking and dragging the column header.
 For instance, in the below diagram, a user clicked on Unit Priority and dragged it to just before Assignment Org.
 The system shows the field being moved in green, along with the green markers for placement.

 On all grid-type pages, one or more columns are “locked” automatically, meaning they are locked into the left scroll pane.

 Some columns must always be locked.
 These fields do not have an "Unlock" option.
 The rules for mandatory locking are:

 Assignment Pages Project name and Resource name are always locked

-All other fields can be to the left or right of the “freeze” line.
+All other fields can be to the left or right of the “freeze” or "lock" line.
 Locked fields are to the left; unlocked field are to the right of the line.

 At the bottom of the screen are horizontal scroll bars that will appear for each segment as needed (the locked segment and the unlocked segment)